How to Increase Pool Alkalinity - Step-by-Step Guide

 pH keeps climbing: This is normal when raising alkalinity.
 Lower pH with small amounts of muriatic acid between alkalinity additions, and don't rush the process.

-Alkalinity won't stay up: If alkalinity drops quickly after raising it, check for excessive aeration (waterfalls, fountains) or ensure you're not over-chlorinating, as high chlorine levels can affect alkalinity readings.
+Alkalinity won't stay up: If alkalinity drops quickly after raising it, check for excessive aeration (waterfalls, fountains) or ensure you're not over-chlorinating, as high chlorine levels can interfere with accurate water testing.

 Maintenance and Prevention Tips